mbittmann/crewpool/README.md

 ## Running the Inference Launcher Application

+The python launcher model takes a given in-game scenario and prints the probability that the favorite will cover.
+There is around 1 sec of latency for model setup/initilization

 The launcher module takes a set of arguments, described below:
 ```
 -t TIME, --time TIME  (Time elapsed, in seconds, so far in the game)